imitrob/teleop_gesture_toolbox/README.md

 Deictic selector requires scene publisher, publishing the scene object locations.
 Run `ros2 run scene_getter mocked_scene` to publish mocked scene, or see the script [mocked_scene_maker.py](scene_getter/scene_getter/scene_makers/mocked_scene_maker.py) how it is done.

 Secondly, calibration of the Leap Motion Controller with your scene base frame is needed.
-Transform is defined in ([transform.py](pointing_object_selection/pointing_object_selection/transform.py)) is valid for example setup (see image [setup.jpg](setup.jpg)) when the Leap Motion controller is opposite from base.
+Transforms are defined in ([saved_config folder](pointing_object_selection/pointing_object_selection/saved_setups/)). `a404.yaml` is valid for example setup (see image [setup.jpg](setup.jpg)) when the Leap Motion controller is opposite from base.

 Example setup
 ![setup.jpg](setup.jpg)